 Eric Muller, Communications Director

 Eric has been a part of the Rotary family since 2003, when he participated in a year-long Rotary Youth Exchange to Kyoto, Japan.
 After settling in Toronto in 2012, Eric joined the Rotaract Club and served as its District Representative for the 2012-2013 year.
-Eric’s current role is Director of Communications.
-What he loves about the club is that he can get together with a group of young professionals to make great things happen!
+Eric’s role for the current year (2013-2014) is Director of Communications.
+What he loves about the club is being able to come together with a group of young professionals to make amazing things happen!

 Contact: rellumail |-a.t-| gmail [•] com

 In 2010 she joined the Rotaract Club of Toronto and was elected International Service Director.
 In this role, she planned and volunteered in various service projects and undertook successful fundraising initiatives.
 The highlight of her tenure was the conception, planning and execution of the ‘Building Communities and Bridging Continents in New Orleans’ initiative.
 In partnership with Habitat for Humanity, this was an international service project that brought together Rotaractors from across the world to help build an affordable housing unit for a local family that survived Hurricane Katrina.

 Netila is looking forward to another fulfilling year of ‘fellowship through service’: making new friends, while getting actively involved in the local and international community and empowering change in the world.